Continuous Sensitivity Analysis for $\delta N$ Formalism

-where $\gamma_{ab\pm}$ and $\theta_{ab\pm}$ are stage-dependent integration constants.
 As discussed in Section \ref{dn_homogeneous} regarding the linear $\delta N$ formalism, the discontinuity in the slope of the potential manifests as a Dirac delta function in the second derivative $V_{,\phi \phi}$.
 This, in turn, induces a discontinuity in the first derivative of the Jacobian, $(J^1_a)'$.
 When extending this analysis to the second-order sensitivity equation \eqref{eq_Hessian_final_ODE}, we encounter both the second and third derivatives of the potential.
 Specifically, the third derivative takes the form

 The presence of the derivative of the Dirac delta function, $\delta'(\tau - \tau_T)$, is highly consequential: it induces not only a jump in the derivative of the Hessian but also a discontinuity in the Hessian itself.
 Therefore, a careful treatment of the matching conditions at the transition surface is required.